 - Serving as a mentor and sharing one’s knowledge with others

 Advisor turnover is inevitable.
 Faculty and staff retire, change jobs, or move from one institution to another.
 If an outgoing advisor can help to identify a successor, all the better.
-Oftentimes it is left to student officers to find a new advisor, and sometimes there is no one to take it on, so the ALD National Office is available to assist.
+Oftentimes it is left to student officers to find a new advisor, and sometimes there is no one to take it on.
+When this happens, the ALD National Office is available to assist.

 ALD advisors typically come from a few areas on campus, but essentially can be any faculty or staff member willing to serve.
-Someone who supports first-year student success.
+Ideally, the advisor will be someone who supports first-year student success.
 Some of the common areas include:

 First-Year Experience Office